Derby, Connecticut: Redevelopment projects

 In 2014, Valley Bowl, a popular local bowling alley, was razed to erect a modern shopping plaza and realign an offset intersection.
-New retailers were an Aldi Supermarket, Panera Bread, PetValu, AT&T, and Popeyes.
 The realignment of the entrance was a joint venture between the Pershing Square developers and the developers of the adjacent property, Red Raider Plaza.
 Shortly after the completion of the plaza, it was purchased by Greenwich-based Urstadlt Biddle Properties Inc. for $9 million.